ergochat/ergo/docs/API.md

 * `accountName`: string, name of the account
 * `passphrase`: string, alleged passphrase of the account
+* `certfp`: string, alleged certificate fingerprint (hex-encoded SHA-256 checksum of the decoded raw certificate) associated with the account

+Each individual field is optional, since a user may be authenticated either by account-passphrase pair or by certificate.

 The response is a JSON object with fields: